 IVF After Tubal Ligation

-A tubal ligation, or getting one’s “tubes tied” is a surgery that seals off the fallopian tubes that connect the ovaries to the uterus.
-Doing so means an ovulated egg can no longer travel through the fallopian tube to be fertilized by sperm.
-A tubal ligation is usually considered a type of permanent birth control.
+A tubal ligation (also known as getting your “tubes tied”) is a surgery that seals off the fallopian tubes that connect the ovaries to the uterus.
+2 Doing so means an ovulated egg can no longer travel through the fallopian tube to be fertilized by sperm.
+A tubal ligation is usually considered a type of permanent birth control, otherwise known as “sterilization.”

 People usually get a tubal ligation when they know they are done having children.
-Of course, life happens, and sometimes people find themselves in a situation where they want to grow to get pregnant yet again.
-While there are a few options for such a situation, in vitro fertilization (IVF) is perhaps the best and most popular way of getting pregnant after a tubal ligation.
+Of course, life happens, and sometimes people find themselves in a situation where they decide they would like to conceive again.
+While there are a few options for such a situation, in vitro fertilization (IVF) is perhaps the most successful and popular way of getting pregnant after a tubal ligation.

 Can you do IVF after a tubal ligation?